mattjurenka/vinkiewebsite/README.md

 Making Changes:
 page.tsx is the main page.
 Upload thumbnail to upload thing.
 Copy link and paste it where it needs to go.
 Then change the actual page that is labeled with the name.
+If you want to check your work, type: "npm run dev" in terminal and command click the local link. page.tsx is what determines the order on the website.
+The website can scroll down infinitely, so just keep adding videos

 Sign off Tasks:
 1. "npm run build" in terminal
+2. "ls" in terminal and make sure README.md is listed 'if not, "cd .." in terminal'
-2. "git add ." in terminal
+3. "git add ." in terminal
+4. "git commit -m "change message"
+5. "git push" in terminal